-Figure 22: Dwellings by Structure Type, City of Prince George, 2016
+Figure 22: Dwellings by Structure Type, City of Prince George, 2016 and 2021

 - Single-detached house

 - Apartment in a building that has five or more stories

 - Movable dwelling

 - Semi-detached house

 - Row house

 - Apartment or flat in a duplex

 - Apartment in a building that has fewer than five stories

+- Other single-attached house

 Movable dwellings make up a much larger proportion of dwellings in the Region than in BC as a whole.
-In Prince George, 7% of all dwellings are movable, while in BC, movable dwellings account for only 3% (Figure 24).
-Most of the movable dwellings are owned (82%) (Figure 23).
-Manufactured homes are typically a less expensive home-ownership option than single-family homes (Homeownership Market section).
+In Prince George, 7.5% of all dwellings are movable, while in BC, movable dwellings account for only 2.5% in 2021 (Figure 22).
+As of 2016, most of the movable dwellings are owned (82%) (Figure 23).
+Manufactured homes are typically a less expensive homeownership option than single-family homes (Refer to Homeownership Market section).

-Figure 23: Dwellings by Structure Type and Tenure, City of Prince George
+Figure 23: Dwellings by Structure Type and Tenure, City of Prince George, 2016